Best Practice

 Globalization and migration

 Anthropologists have long studied the effects of globalization and migration on human societies.
 Globalization has brought about unprecedented cultural exchange, economic interdependence, and social transformation.
 Anthropological research examines how communities navigate these changes, how cultural identity is reshaped, and how new forms of social organization emerge.
-For example, studies may explore the experiences of migrant communities, the impact of global trade on local economies, or the cultural consequences of digital communication technologies.
+For example, studies may look at the experiences of migrant communities, the impact of global trade on local economies, or the cultural consequences of digital communication technologies.
 This research helps to illuminate the complexities of a connected world and the varied responses of people to globalization.

 Health, illness, and medical practices